REC image header

 We are not accepting applications for Recording Program at this time.

-Any applicant wishing to apply to the Recording Program must first apply to the Recording Program Preliminary Round, for which the deadline is November 30, 2023.
+Any applicant wishing to apply to the Recording Program must first apply to the Recording Program Preliminary Round.
 Please visit the program page for that round for instructions and to begin an application.

 Only applicants who have already submitted an application to the Preliminary Round and received an invitation from the Fund to submit a full proposal may submit an application to the 2023 Recording Program.
 No other applications will be considered.